cs-open-project/projectsfound/apache/README.md

 介绍: Apache Linkis is a computation middleware project, which decouples the upper applications and the underlying data engines, provides standardized interfaces (REST, JDBC etc.) to easily connect to various underlying engines (Spark, Presto, Flink, etc.).

+### Livy

+Description: Livy is web service that exposes a REST interface for managing long running Apache Spark contexts in your cluster.
+With Livy, new applications can be built on top of Apache Spark that require fine grained interaction with many Spark contexts.

+介绍: Livy is web service that exposes a REST interface for managing long running Apache Spark contexts in your cluster.
+With Livy, new applications can be built on top of Apache Spark that require fine grained interaction with many Spark contexts.

 ### log4cxx

 Description: Apache log4cxx provides logging services for C++.